vdaas/vald/docs/contributing/coding-style.md

     ...
    ```

    But in test implementation, it is hard to manage the context lifecycle.
-We want to guarantee the context is closed after the test is executed, to avoid any missing termination of the process.
+   We want to guarantee the context is closed after each test is executed to avoid any missing termination of the process.

    In Vald, we suggest customizing the test implementation from the generated test code to create the context and manage the lifecycle in every test.

    We can remove the context from the `args` struct and create the context in the test execution code.

-   e.g.
+   E.g. ,

    ```go
     // we can remove the ctx from args list